msveshnikov/style-scanner/server/index.md

 for the backend of the AutoResearch application.
 It sets up an Express server, configures middleware (including CORS, rate limiting, logging, compression, and Prometheus metrics), connects to MongoDB, wires up API routes, and integrates with third-party services such as Stripe.
-The server is responsible for generating AI-powered presentations, handling user and admin routes, processing feedback, serving static files, and handling webhooks.
+The server is responsible for generating AI-powered insights, handling user and admin routes, processing feedback, serving static files, and handling webhooks.

 ---